dqops/dqo/docs/examples/data-completeness/number-of-null-values.md

     On the tree view you can find the tables that you have imported.
 Here is more about [adding connection and importing tables](../../working-with-dqo/adding-data-source-connection/index.md).

-3. Select the **Monitoring Checks** tab.
+3. Select the **Daily checks** tab.

     In this tab you can find a list of data quality checks.

 4. Run the enabled check using the **Run check** button.

-    You can also run all checks for the check category using the **Run check** button located at the end of the row with the name of the check group.
+    You can also run all the checks for an entire subcategory of checks using the **Run check** button at the end of the line with the check subgroup name.

     ![Run check](https://dqops.com/docs/images/examples/daily-null-count-run-checks.png)